Skip to content

 Auth priority

-When skippr run starts, it resolves credentials in this order:
+When an authenticated command starts, it resolves credentials in this order:

 1. SKIPPR_API_KEY env var -- exchanged for session tokens (CI/CD)